Female education: Challenge

 In recent decades, female education in Africa has made great (though uneven) progress.
 On the one hand, the level of development of women's education between countries and countries in this region is still significantly different due to differences in geographical location, social class, language and ethnicity.
 On the other hand, compared with the rest of the world, Africa, especially in Sub-Saharan Africa, still lags behind in the field of women's education.
+Educational interventions in conflict-affected regions must adopt a more holistic and culturally sensitive approach to reshape gender norms and foster sustainable peace-building efforts.

 Compared with men, women in most African countries have been disadvantaged in education, and the higher the level of education, the more unfavorable the situation.
 One of the most important reasons for this "vertical separation" is that girls' academic performance is worse than that of boys, and the percentage of students who can graduate and pass the exam is low.
 At the same time, in the diversion of secondary education and higher education, there is also a "level separation" of gender, which means that boys and girls are concentrated in certain classes and majors, so that these courses become male-dominated subjects or female-dominated subjects.
 For example, in the fields of education, humanities, and art, the proportion of girls generally far exceeds that of boys.
 Science, engineering, and architecture are dominated by boys.